Fortress Falklands (Paperback)

 Graham Bound casts a fascinating spotlight on a worrying situation in the South Atlantic.Soldier Magazine

-He (the author) returns to his birthplace to comment on how the Falklands have changed in the last 30 years, especially following the discovery of oil, the challenges islanders face and the continued threat of... [read full review]Beetroot
+He (the author) returns to his birthplace to comment on how the Falklands have changed in the last 30 years, especially following the discovery of oil, the challenges islanders face and the continued threat of invasion.
+I found Fortress Falklands a top read.Beetroot

 Reflects the profoundly serious challenges facing the Islands in 2012.
 There is a strong military presence manning the ramparts.
-And civilians within the fortress are well aware that the blockading Argentine government is doing... [read full review]Penguin News
+And civilians within the fortress are well aware that the blockading Argentine government is doing all it can to choke the life out of themPenguin News

 Pick of the month.
 Timely and very readable.Soldier Magazine